 Hong Kong’s Air Pollution: The Bad News

 However, this yearly average obscures the much more serious spikes in pollution, particularly in winter.
 For instance, PM2.5 spiked up to a heart-stopping 200 micrograms in January and February 2018.
-That’s about 3 to 6 times of Hong Kong’s average—and at the peak, the pollution was 20 times the WHO annual limit.
+That’s about 3 to 6 times of Hong Kong’s average.
+At the peak, the pollution was 20 times the WHO annual limit.

 Why is winter air worse in Hong Kong?
 Around the world, winter PM2.5 tends to be worse (evidence from India, China, US) because air sticks closer to the surface of the earth.
 In Hong Kong, the sea breeze also traps pollution inland.

 It’s common sentiment that the air pollution in Hong Kong is blown in from mainland China, but is that really the case?
 Studies show that there are many local sources of air pollution in Hong Kong.
-The Smart Air team has conducted a detailed analysis on whether North winds from Mainland China indeed affect Hong Kong’s air quality.
+Smart Air analyzed what happens to Hong Kong air pollution when the wind blows from different directions to see whether pollution from Mainland China affects Hong Kong’s air quality.

-Bottom line: Hong Kong’s air is not the worst in the world but averages roughly three times the WHO annual limit.
-During winter especially, the pollution can cause dire health problems.
+Bottom line: Hong Kong’s air is not the worst in the world but averages three times the WHO annual limit.
+Winter has spiked to 20 times the limit.

 Reducing Hong Kong’s PM2.5 would bring meaningful benefits to residents’ health.
 Residents can take the following measures to protect themselves from air pollution:

 - Wear a mask outdoors when PM2.5 is above 10 micrograms (or 25 micrograms as a looser limit); evidence that masks have physiological benefits here.

 - Use a purifier at home; placebo-controlled studies of air purifiers have found that reducing particulate indoors prevents harm to blood pressure, inflammation, and immune response—even among young, healthy twenty-year-olds.